Technical Benchmark & Clinical Oversight | Kantesti AI

 Cloudflare

-Global edge network ensuring secure, low-latency access across 197 countries.
+Global edge network ensuring secure, low-latency access globally.

 US healthcare data protection safeguards